jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 14. Dial +18776967786 and press call.

-15. If your lab machine prompted, you to use your microphone select **Allow.**
+15. If your lab machine prompted, you to use your microphone select **Allow**.

 16. If you are prompted by Windows Defender Firewall for Microsoft Teams select **Allow Access**